crossbario/txaio-etcd/README.rst

 Boilerplate
 ...........

-The following will create a etcd3 client, retrieve the cluster status and exit
+The following will create an etcd3 client, retrieve the cluster status and exit

 .. sourcecode:: python